17.2. Patching a Fabric Container with an Incremental Patch

 fabric:container-upgradecommand, specifying which container you want to upgrade.
 For example, to upgrade the

-JBossFuse:karaf@root> fabric:container-upgrade 1.1 root Upgraded container root from version 1.0 to 1.1ImportantIt is recommended that you upgrade only one or two containers to the patched profile version, to ensure that the patch does not introduce any new issues.
-When you are certain that the patch works as expected, upgrade the remaining containers in the fabric.
+JBossFuse:karaf@root> fabric:container-upgrade 1.1 child1 Upgraded container child1 from version 1.0 to 1.1ImportantIt is recommended that you upgrade only one or two containers to the patched profile version, to ensure that the patch does not introduce any new issues.
+Upgrade the

 - You can check that the new patch profile has been created using the